pauloancheta/unbounce-challenge/README.md

 To have an html output, use the `--format` option which is used as: `ruby app.rb --format=html`.
 This defaults to `csv`

-To specify a directory, use the `--files` option which is a relative path from where the project is.
-This can be used as `ruby app.rb --files="../my_custom_directory"`
+To specify a directory, use the `--directory` option which is a relative path from where the project is.
+This can be used as `ruby app.rb --directory="../my_custom_directory"`

+## Run Da Specs
+run the specs with `rspec`